zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

  - In development; To be published
  - Support webhook to produce intelligent test case change set for Build, Generate, Promote, Deploy and Regress
+ - Fixed a bug affecting some Bitbucket repository URLs not being saved correctly during a Git to ISPW synchronization

 ### Version 1.0.7